Earba Storage Project

 The Earba Storage Project is a proposed pumped-storage hydroelectricity (PSH) scheme in the Scottish Highlands.
 If built, the project will be the largest pumped-hydro scheme in Scotland and the UK, storing 40GWh of energy with a maximum generating capacity of 1.8GW.
 This is around 22 hours at full power.

 The scheme is being developed by Gilkes Energy, a subsidiary of the Kendal-based turbine manufacturer Gilbert Gilkes & Gordon.

+Earba is one of three pumped storage projects, all in Scotland, the UK Government announced in 2026 that it was minded to support.